12 Reasons you need a Will written for your unique life circumstances

 A Will governs the distribution of property upon death.
 The person who has made a Will is known as the Testator (man) or Testatrix (woman).
 The important people who are named in a Will are:

-Executor or Personal Representative - the person you appoint in your Will to manage your estate and distribute your assets.
+Personal Representative - the person you appoint in your Will to manage your estate and distribute your assets.
 The Personal Representative can hire an attorney to take responsibility for the legal work involved with Settling the Estate.

 Devisees - the people who will take ownership of assets in your estate.
 Are your Devisees the same people as your closest blood relatives?
 In many cases they are not the same people.
 That's one reason that you need a Will.